 Cross-over of BSC patients to ON 01910.Na after progression will not be allowed.
 However, patients in the BSC-only group will be allowed, as medically justified, access to low-dose cytarabine 20 mg/m2 subcutaneously (SC) once daily for the first consecutive 14 days of each 28-day cycle, up to 4 cycles, until progression or unacceptable toxicity develops.
 Low-dose cytarabine will be delayed as needed until recovery of blood counts.
 All study participants will be allowed, as medically justified, access to RBC and platelet transfusions and to growth factors (erythropoietin, Filgrastim [G-CSF]).
 Hydroxyurea will be allowed to manage blastic crisis with hyperleukocytosis when patients transition to leukemia.

-Myelodysplastic Syndromes MDS RAEB Chronic Myelomonocytic Leukemia Syndrome Preleukemia Leukemia, Myelomonocytic, Chronic Leukemia, Myelomonocytic, Juvenile ON 01910.Na
+Myelodysplastic Syndromes MDS RAEB Chronic Myelomonocytic Leukemia Preleukemia Leukemia, Myelomonocytic, Chronic Leukemia, Myelomonocytic, Juvenile Syndrome ON 01910

 You can join if…

 Open to people ages 18 years and up

 - MDS diagnosis confirmed within 6 weeks prior to entry according to WHO or FAB classification

 - MDS classified as follows, according to WHO and FAB classification:

 - RAEB-1 (5% - 9% BM blasts)

 - CMML (10% - 20% BM blasts) and WBC < 13,000/μL